From there on, I shared the information with my husband and we made a conscious decision to avoid their use when raising our son.

 When I feel this way – I usually say something like, “I’m really unhappy with your choices right now and I need to take a break for a minute honey,” and I lock myself in the bathroom to do some deep breathing until sanity returns and I feel like I can deal with my son again in a positive and constructive way.

-Option 2 – a Time-In – can be used if you haven’t blown your top, but your child needs some serious guidance.
+The Time-In can be used if you haven’t blown your top, but your child needs some serious guidance.

 The idea is that instead of sending your child away from you to a Time-Out, you each remove together to a place where you can calm down, talk and problem solve.